 In this book, the author goes over the 5 dog personalities that can be seen in a sales person, and how to use the strength of these personalities to effectively manage a sales team.

-It’s a book published in 2001, and I read it a long time ago but really stuck with me.
+It’s a book published in 2001.
+I read it a long time ago and it really stuck with me.
 I just thought about this book the other day and I realized the principals taught in this book apply to the processes we take to book photography clients.
-Although the book is about different sales personalities described in different dogs, and also how to effectively manage sales teams, these sales personalities can be seen in how photographers conduct their businesses.
+Although the book is about different sales personalities described in different dogs, and also how to effectively manage sales teams, these sales personalities can be seen in how photographers conduct their businesses too.

 I am personally a Pitbull, Golden Retriever, Chihuahua mix.
 Yes, I am a total mutt!!
-As you go through this post/video/podcast, take note on which ones you are so you can create an action plan on how to make the best of your personality, how to find the right clients for you, and making the booking process a breeze.
+As you go through this post/video/podcast, take note of which ones you are so you can create an action plan on how to make the best of your personality, how to find the right clients for you, and how to make the booking process a breeze.

-For each of the type, I will go over:
+For each of the types, I will go over:

 - The personality